crypto-date/documentation/artists.md

 ### Example 2

-An collector could mint their birthday, say April 21, 1996 or **19960421**.
-They could then cryptographically validate that they are the owner of that date and update the metadata reference to point to the new art created.
+An collector could mint his/her child's birthday, say April 21, 1996 or **19960421**.
+He/she could then cryptographically validate that they are the owner of that date and upload a painting of their child to a public url.
+He/she could then spend CDT tokens for the privilege of updating the metadata for that token to the new image URL.

-## Requirements

-Art **does not** have to be associated with dates, although it can be.
-While the token id has semantic meaning, the art connected to that token id can be anything.

 ## Commission Process